Our Members

 Curtin University

-Rick conducts research in anthropogenic extinction, in particular its cultural and historical significance and the way that it is articulated and practiced.
-He is an adjunct research fellow in the Centre for Culture and Technology at Curtin University in Western Australia, and before that coordinated the Research and Graduate Studies Programs at the Centre for Aboriginal Studies at Curtin.
-He is a member of the Extinction Studies Working Group <http://extinctionstudies.org/>, and has published essays on extinction in Knowing Animals (2007), Animal Death (2013), Extinction Studies: Stories of Time, Death and Generations (2017), and The Edinburgh Companion to Animal Studies (2018), as well as in Animal Studies Journal (2014-2017), Cultural Studies Review (2019) and a/b: Auto/Biography Studies (2020).
-With Matthew Chrulew he edited a special issue of Cultural Studies Review in 2019 entitled ‘Extinction Studies: Stories of Unravelling and Reworlding’.
+I conduct research in animal studies and in anthropogenic extinction, in particular extinction’s cultural and historical significance and the way it is articulated and practiced.
+I am an adjunct research fellow in the Centre for Culture and Technology at Curtin University in Western Australia, and a series editor for Sydney University Press’ Animal Politics series.
+I am a member of the Extinction Studies Working Group http://extinctionstudies.org/ and have published widely on extinction, and species and colonial histories.
+See: http://www.rickdevos.net/publications.
+I have recently edited a collection entitled Decolonising Animals (Sydney University Press, 2023), and in 2019 I co-edited, with Matthew Chrulew, a special issue of Cultural Studies Review entitled ‘Extinction Studies: Stories of Unravelling and Reworlding’.

 Dr Melanie Duckworth